Configuring code coverage measurement

 - Changing colors of the coverage highlighting

-- Open the Settings/Preferences dialog box, and then click Coverage under Build, Execution, Deployment.
-The Coverage page opens.
+In the Settings/Preferences dialog (Ctrl+Alt+S), click Coverage under Build, Execution, Deployment.

-- To have the Code Coverage dialog box shown every time you launch a new run configuration with code coverage, choose Show options before applying coverage to the editor.
+To have the Code Coverage dialog shown every time you launch a new run configuration with code coverage, choose Show options before applying coverage to the editor.

-- To have the new code coverage suite appended to the active suites every time you launch a new run configuration with code coverage, choose Add to active suites.
+To have the new code coverage suite appended to the active suites every time you launch a new run configuration with code coverage, choose Add to the active suites.

 To configure code coverage options

-- Open the Edit Run/Debug Configuration dialog box, add the desired run/debug configuration, and click the Code Coverage tab.
+Open the Edit Run/Debug Configuration dialog, add the desired run/debug configuration, and click the Code Coverage tab.
 Note that the Code Coverage tab appears in the run/debug configuration dialogs boxes, when simplecov gem is downloaded and attached to your project.